brooksbenson/eloquent-js/_highlights/chapter6-notes.md

 ## Encapsulation

-The core idea of object-oriented programming is breaking a program up into smaller pieces that manage themselves.
+The core idea of object-oriented programming is the breaking program into smaller pieces that manage themselves.
 This way, knowledge about how a piece works is kept local to that piece, and if a piece changes, only the code involved with that piece needs to be updated.

 ## Interfaces